LukeGarnham/Stumps-and-Studs-MS4/README.md

 #### Fonts

 The fonts used throughout the website is Crimson Text for headers and Open Sans for all other elements.
-I searched Google for some goo font pairings for ecommerce websites.
+I searched Google for some good font pairings for ecommerce websites.
 I came across [this website](https://www.builderfly.com/7-perfect-font-pairing-for-your-ecommerce-website/) and was enticed by the pairing of Crimson Text and Source Sans Pro.
 However, whilst I was developing the header and navbar, I decided that Source Sans Pro font wasn't quite right for my website.
 I turned to [Google Fonts](https://fonts.google.com/) to identify other fonts which make good partners to Crimson Text.
 I ended up choosing Open Sans as the font to partner Crimson Text.

 #### Colour Scheme